asyrul21/designPatternsReference/README.md

 2. (Book) Design Patterns: Elements of Reusable Object-Oriented Software, By Eric Gamma, Richard Helm, Ralph Johnson, John Vlissides a.k.a The Gang of Four (GOF)

 3. (LinkedIn Learning Course) Node.js Design Patterns by Alex Banks.
-The summary I made to that course can be found here: [Node.JS Design Patterns Summary](https://github.com/asyrul21/design-patterns-nodejs).
+The summary I made to that course can be found here: [NodeJS Design Patterns Summary](https://github.com/asyrul21/design-patterns-nodejs).

 The code examples in this repository is heavily based on [Reference 1], thus is in Java.
 That being said, we attempt to exclude any Java-specific implementations, or using any Java's built in API libraries.